-The Investment Adviser has agreed to pay the underwriters an additional sales load of \$3,000,000 (\$3,450,000 if the underwriters exercise their overallotment option in full).
-This amount will accrue interest at a variable rate (adjusted quarterly) equal to an annual rate of the three-month LIBOR plus 2.25%.
-As of March 24, 2011, three-month LIBOR was approximately 0.31%.
-We (and indirectly our stockholders) will be obligated to repay this amount together with accrued interest (a) if during any four calendar quarter-period ending on or after the one year anniversary of the closing of the offering, our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
-If we are then permitted to do so, we will repay such amount and any interest on such amount through the issuance of shares of our common stock to the Investment Adviser.
-If we cannot then issue such shares pursuant to the 1940 Act or otherwise, we will pay such amount to the Investment Adviser in cash, and the Investment Adviser has agreed to use such payment to purchase shares of our common stock in the secondary market.
+The Investment Adviser has agreed to pay the underwriters a portion of the sales load in the amount of \$3,000,000 (\$3,450,000 if the underwriters exercise their overallotment option in full).
+We (and indirectly our stockholders) will be obligated to repay this amount (a) if during any four consecutive calendar quarter-periods ending on or after the one year anniversary of the closing of the offering, our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
+If one or more of these events does not occur on or before April 6, 2014, we will not be obligated to repay this amount.
+We will repay such amount to the Investment Adviser in cash, and the Investment Adviser has agreed to use such payment to purchase shares of our common stock in the secondary market.

-Proposed NASDAQ Global Market symbol
+NASDAQ Global Market symbol